-• Profitability: Regulatory Return on Equity - Achieved
+Profitability: Regulatory Return on Equity - Achieved

-London Hydro submitted a IRM application for new rates effective May 1, 2018.
-The approved application resulted in a right sizing of our return on equity (ROE) achieved in 2018 of 10.08% from the 2017 value of 9.06%.
+London Hydro submitted an IRM application for new rates effective May 1, 2019.
+The approved application resulted in a modest right sizing of our return on equity (ROE) achieved in 2019 of 8.82% down from the 2018 value of 10.08%.
 The achieved ROE is above the deemed ROE of 8.78%.

-London Hydro's actual 2018 financial results pretty much mirrored the OEB approved 2017 financial forecast applied for in our 2017 COS application.
-London Hydro experienced a higher regulatory net income of \$12.4M being \$1.9M or 18.8% higher than approved for in our 2017 COS.
-However higher than planned capital costs realized depreciates London Hydro's ROE such that the 2018 formulaic deemed equity is \$0.3M (3%) higher than the 2017 COS forecast.
+London Hydro experienced a higher regulatory net income of \$11.9M being \$1.0M or 9.6% higher than approved for in our 2017 COS.
+However higher than planned capital costs realized depreciates London Hydro's ROE such that the 2019 formulaic deemed equity is \$0.9M (9%) higher than the 2017 COS forecast.
 The higher net income buoyed over the lower equity causes the slight difference in calculated ROE.

-With the filing of the 2017 COS London Hydro anticipated that the declining ROE trend seen in 2016 and prior years would stabilize in 2017.
+With the filing of the 2017 COS London Hydro anticipated that the declining ROE trend seen in 2016 and prior years would stabilize in 2018 and 2019.
 However London Hydro anticipates that future reported ROE balances will continue to decline annually as annual depreciation in future years is expected to be significantly higher than the 2017 COS forecast.
 London Hydro is facing higher than expected municipal infrastructure and developer driven capital spend demands, which impacts annual depreciation.
 The ROE decline may be buoyed in part moderately by the 2018 ACM adjustment included in our 2018 IRM application.
 It is London Hydro's wish not to artificially curtail planned DSP projects to accommodate this unanticipated external demand.

-Note to Readers of 2018 Scorecard MD&A
+Note to Readers of 2019 Scorecard MD&A